subhakritsc/Position-Recommendations-for-Footballers/README.md

     - **Model Accuracy Evaluation**: Evaluated the model's performance by comparing the top recommended position with the player’s actual positions.
 A recommendation was considered correct if the top recommended position matched any of the player’s actual positions.
 The accuracy was calculated as the ratio of correct recommendations to the total number of recommendations in a subset of test data.

 4. **Using the Machine Learning Model for Position Recommendations Based on Player's Input Data**:
-    - **Creating Function to Collect and Transform player data from keyboard input**: Defined a function to collect player input from the keyboard based on the format provided in [EA Sports FC Official Ratings](https://www.ea.com/games/ea-sports-fc/ratings).
+    - **Creating Function to Collect and Transform player data from keyboard input**: Defined a `get_player_input()` function to collect player input from the keyboard based on the format provided in [EA Sports FC Official Ratings](https://www.ea.com/games/ea-sports-fc/ratings).
 The function processes the collected input, transforms it into a format compatible with the model's feature requirements.
     - **Generating Position Recommendations for a Player from Keyboard Input**: Used the `select_and_sort()` function (defined in Step 3) to recommend player positions based on keyboard input.

 6. **Output Visualization**: